p-argento/uni/PROG/Python from Book.md

 - **loop-and-a-half**
 	- is a while loop with several if conditions that break (or continue) the loop

-- how to modify a string? concatenate (or create a new one)

 - When a mutable data structure is passed as a parameter to a function, it is **passed by reference**!

--